 With countless beaches, seamless crystal blue waters, and mesmerizing local suburbs that exudes culture, Goa offers many delights to those willing to explore.
 Ever heard that “big things come in small packages?”
 This axiom certainly fits best to Goa, a land of limitless possibilities and a soothing escape for travelers.

 As Goa has reopened, the way we approach travel might have changed but the beauty of the places remains the same.
 If you are planning to make a trip, make sure you don’t miss out on Palolem Beach, Baga Beach, Panaji, Goa Velha, and Calangute.

 Things To Do In Goa During Covid-19

 With soft sand, clear water, and enjoying beachside conversations with your friends and family, Goa is an absolute favorite destination for autumn and winter travelers.
 If you are looking for reasons to trade snow with sand, there are many things to do in Goa like Cafe hopping, water sports, Goan food tour, night bazaars, and more.

 While participating in organized events like water sports or food tours, safety is the most important factor to keep in mind.
 As businesses are opening, the state is taking all the precautions to make sure that the travelers are safe when they experience Goa.
-As a traveler, you can check with your concerned facility and ask for guidelines, safety gear, and more before your departure.
+As a traveler, you can check with your concerned facility and ask for Goa tourism rules, safety gear, and more before your departure.